CDCgov/phdi-google-cloud/docs/getting_started.md

 ## Architecture

 We store data on Google Cloud Platform (GCP) in [Cloud Storage buckets](https://cloud.google.com/storage/docs).
-Data is processed in pipelines, defined as [GCP Workflows](https://cloud.google.com/workflows/docs), that each orchestrate a series of calls to indepent microservices (AKA Building Blocks) that we have implemented using [Cloud Functions](https://cloud.google.com/functions/docs).
+Data is processed in pipelines, defined as [Google Workflows](https://cloud.google.com/workflows/docs), that each orchestrate a series of calls to indepent microservices (AKA Building Blocks) that we have implemented using [Cloud Functions](https://cloud.google.com/functions/docs).
 Each service preforms a single step in a pipeline (e.g patient name standardization) and returns the processed data back to the workflow where it is passed on to the next service via a POST request.
 The diagram below describes the current version of our ingestion pipeline that converts source HL7v2 and CCDA data to FHIR, preforms some basic standardizations and enrichments, and finally uploads the data to a FHIR server.

 ![Architecture Diagram](./architecture-diagram.png)

 ### Google Workflows

-Since the Building Blocks are designed to be composable users may want to chain serveral together into pipelines.
+Since PHDI Building Blocks are designed to be composable users may want to chain serveral together into pipelines.
 We use [Google Workflows](https://cloud.google.com/workflows/docs) to define processes that require the use of multiple Building Blocks.
-These workflows are defined using [YAML](https://yaml.org/) configuration files found in the [google-worklows](https://github.com/CDCgov/phdi-google-cloud/tree/main/google-workflows) directory.
+These workflows are defined using [YAML](https://yaml.org/) configuration files found in the [google-worklows/](https://github.com/CDCgov/phdi-google-cloud/tree/main/google-workflows) directory.

 The table below summarizes these workflows, their purposes, triggers, inputs, steps, and results: